tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_1.md

 She raises an eyebrow, a hint of determination in her eyes.
 "Lead the way."

+—

-—The desert sprawls out in front of me as I navigate the rough terrain back to the cruiser.
+The desert sprawls out in front of me as I navigate the rough terrain back to the cruiser.
 Izzy's SUV follows closely behind.
 The wind, a constant companion in the open land, whistles quietly as it kicks up small swirls of dust in our wake.
 I can't shake the unease simmering within me as we drive through the stark landscape towards Tsegi, where an unknown situation awaits us.

 I pull up in front of the modest dwelling from where the call originated.
 Izzy parks a few feet behind and steps out, scanning the area cautiously.
 The house appears unassuming, a quaint abode amidst the vastness of the desert.
 The screen door sways gently, emitting a creaking sound that echoes faintly in the stillness of the night.